-Running the creamery, raising two children under 5, and working part-time may be exhausting, but Taylor-Tuller said it’s a happy undertaking.
+Running the creamery, raising two children, and working part-time may be exhausting, but Taylor-Tuller said it’s a happy undertaking.
 “We’re both so passionate about this farm and making it succeed, we just feel really lucky to have this farm in a place where people really can appreciate it.”

 birdloft – Tacoma